dyama/mruby-lua/README.md

 **mruby-lua** calls Lua script engine from mruby.
 It provides to use many Lua scripts written for embedded host on mruby environment.

+## Dependency

+* liblua5.2 libraries and headers.

+I checked to build on Debian GNU/Linux x86, LMDE2 x64 and MinGW32 on MS-Windows7.

 ## Classes

 ### class Lua